mjbuchman/typing-speed-test/README.md

 # Typing Speed Test

 ## Project Purpose
-Demonstrate Javascript knowledge in conjuction with HTML and CSS.
+Demonstrate Javascript knowledge in conjunction with HTML and CSS.

 ## How to Use
 Clone the [repository](https://github.com/mjbuchman/typing-speed-test) and run the index.html file.